About me

 Kostyuchenko case

-By judgment of 9 July 2019, the Court found a violation of the applicant’s right to a fair trial in her challenge to the termination of her judicial office.
+By judgment of 9 July 2019, the Court found a violation of the applicant’s right to a fair trial in proceedings challenging the termination of her judicial office.

 Application